Are You Sick of Stress? Here’s How To Cope

 Mindfulness Stress Reduction Techniques

-Meditation has also been shown to be beneficial in improving mental health conditions, and when combined with lifestyle factors (such as lifestyle, diet, cognitive and physical activities), it has an even greater impact in preventing conditions related to the ageing brain.
+Meditation has also been shown to be beneficial in improving mental health conditions.
+When combined with lifestyle factors (such as lifestyle, diet, cognitive and physical activities), it has an even greater impact in preventing conditions related to the ageing brain.
 [8]

-There are a number of strategies that you can integrate into your daily life to significantly reduce stress and burnout.
+There are several strategies that you can integrate into your daily life to reduce stress and burnout significantly.
 These include:

 Stress Management Relaxation Techniques